tgoldenphoenix/my-markdown-notes/docs/programming-md/prog-languages/others/programming-language.md

 You should never create your own names using this format.
 This is reserved for "core" Python functionality.

-- The single leading underscore (`_`) before a name in Python is a naming convention that signifies to other developers that the name is intended for internal use.
+- The single leading underscore (`_var`) before a name in Python is a naming convention that signifies to other developers that the name is intended for internal use.
 - `__init__` Denotes special built-in methods recognized by the language (e.g., constructor, iterator).
 - A single underscore (`_`) is used as a variable name when you need to unpack a value but intend to ignore or throw away that value.